NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 And for Sasuke's sharingan transformation:

 - 5BBB(B) has one more hitbox duration frame to better match the animation
-- 4A counter window sped up
+- 4A DEF window starts frame 8 and ends frame 23 (animation ends frame 37+4)
 - Act4A can be subbed on the first frame only (TODO: Is this same as vanilla?)
+- 8A is grabbable the entire move
 - 5X
     - Adjustments to duration, sizes, and damage is applied on the cinematic portion
     - Does 10+65 from 10+50